The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/openers.md

 ## Standard Opener

-The backbone of ten GCDs in sequence will - in general - never be changed, but the two blocks of skills (**Buffs** and **Attacks**) can be shuffled around within their respective slots if necessary to accommodate specific encounter timings.
+The backbone of ten GCDs in sequence will - in general - never be changed, but the two blocks of oGCDs (**Buffs** and **Attacks**) can be shuffled around within their respective slots if necessary to accommodate specific encounter timings.

 ![Standard Opener](https://cdn.discordapp.com/attachments/841722176017268826/925365578728898560/DRG_ew_opener.png)